 Being able to demonstrate to our clients the real experience users face can be invaluable in the development and evolution of their products.
 In the decade we’ve been operating, we’ve seen digital accessibility go from a “nice-to-have” to an essential requirement for many of the organisations we work with.
 This initiative is a crucial advancement in this progress.

-And William – our Accessibility Lead – who heads up developing our accessibility service offering added:
+And William – our Head of Accessibility – who heads up developing our accessibility service offering added:

 Disabled user testing is essential to ensuring that a user’s accessibility needs are met, it can highlight issues that won’t be picked up by WCAG audits and enlightens project managers and developers with a greater understanding of how disabled users interact with their application.
 At the end of the testing clients receive a full report detailing any issues observed and actionable steps for resolution, they are also provided recordings from the session that can be referenced during development and used internally for training.